Swordplay & Swashbucklers

 If you’re looking for more details on pirate flags–accurate details, that is–you can read the book above or Ed Fox’s Jolly Rogers, the True History of Pirate Flags (author given as E. T. Fox).
 Or better yet, both. 🙂

 If you’re looking to fly the flag, try eBay, lots of vendors carry it.
 It’s also available in red, and in design variations as well.
-There’s also a “weathered” version in red, but I’ve only seen it available so far at one ebay vendor and a few non-eBay vendors.
+There’s also a “weathered” version in red.
 Plus there are patches, stickers, T-shirts, rings, cufflinks, and more.
 If you want to fly the flag regularly, plan to pay a little more for sturdier nylon and construction; in particular, look for fabric that’s fade-resistant (all flags fade eventually).
-If you want to make your own authentically, you’ll need wool bunting or, in a pinch, silk.
+If you want to make your own authentically, you’ll need wool bunting or, in a pinch, silk or linen.

 When buying, remember, black means “good quarter if you surrender now,” which in practice means “surrender now and we might not murder, torture, or abuse you much,” and red means “no quarter, we’re going to kill you all.”
 Perhaps the best description of the meaning of the red flag of no quarter comes not from my books, or any other book on piracy, but from Les Aventures de Tintin: Le Secret de la Licorne (Casterman, 1946; reprints in many languages; in English, The Secret of the Unicorn).
 Enjoy!
 Don’t read French?
 “Tonnerre de tonnerre de Brest!”
 It’s never too late to start learning another language!
 Or, buy the English version.
 It’s a fun read, and there’s a sequel too.